Article 19.

 Further hearings may be waived only with the consent of the juvenile, through counsel for the juvenile.
 Upon request of the juvenile, through counsel for the juvenile, and for good cause as determined by the court, further hearings to determine the need for secure custody may be held at intervals of 10 days.

 (b2) A hearing to determine the need for continued secure custody shall be held no more than 10 calendar days following the issuance of a secure custody order on remand of the matter from superior court pursuant to G.S.
-7B-2200.5(d).
+7B-2200.5(d) or on removal of the matter from superior court pursuant to G.S.
+15A-960.
 A hearing conducted under this subsection may not be continued or waived.
 Subsequent hearings on the need for continued secure custody shall be held pursuant to subsection (b1) of this section.
 The district court has authority to modify any secure custody order pursuant to the provisions of this section following the issuance of that order by the superior court.

 (c) The court shall determine whether a juvenile who is alleged to be delinquent has retained counsel or has been assigned counsel; if the juvenile is not represented by counsel, counsel for the juvenile shall be appointed in accordance with rules adopted by the Office of Indigent Defense Services.